Do NOT eat dirt. Debunking the dangerous anti-hygiene misinformation spread by certain microbiologists and doctors.

 — -

-So when can we expect the 5 authors mentioned in the beginning of this article to submit retractions?
+So when can we expect the 5 authors mentioned at the beginning of this article to submit retractions?

 --